interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

     await ctx.send("Hello World")
 ```
 ???+ note
-    Command names must be lowercase and can only contain `-` and `_` as special symbols and must not contain spaces.
+    Command names must be lowercase and can only contain `-` and `_`.
+Do not use other symbols or spaces.

 When testing, it is recommended to use non-global commands, as they sync instantly.
 For that, you can either define `scopes` in every command or set `debug_scope` in the bot instantiation which sets the scope automatically for all commands.